rosscdh/toolkit/toolkit/apps/review/README.md

 2. should provide basic info about the lawyer, client, client-user and the document being reviewed

-__webhook__

-1. handle callbacks from the crocdoc application
-2. create activity stream entries for the matter.item.revision being reviewed.

 Signals
 -------

 1. listen for django-crocdoc module events and generate activity stream for each type of event
+2. create activity stream entries for the matter.item.revision being reviewed.